Who was Harriet, duchess of Sutherland?

 Harriet held strong religious principles, and funnelled these into a number of political and charitable causes, giving substantially throughout her life.

-She was most famous for her championing of the cause of anti-slavery in the United states of America, in 1853 hosting the author of Uncle Tom’s Cabin, Harriet Beecher Stowe, when she visited Britain.
+She was most famous for championing anti-slavery causes in the United States of America.
+In 1853 she hosted Harriet Beecher Stowe, author of anti-slavery novel Uncle Tom’s Cabin, when she visited Britain.

-More controversially, she also publically supported the Italian patriot Garibaldi, hosting him when he visited Britain in 1863, despite the disapproval of the Queen.
+More controversially, she publicly supported the Italian patriot Giuseppe Maria Garibaldi, hosting him when he visited Britain in 1863, despite the disapproval of the Queen.

 Builder of dreams